 Having the proper pond depth will help you avoid parasites, infections, and other health problems.
 This is because the koi will be able to move more freely.

 If you aren’t sure if your pond needs a deeper depth, you can use a pond size calculator.
 This will give you an idea of how many gallons your pond will need.

 What Depth Do Koi Carp Prefer?

 Choosing the right depth for your Koi is an important decision.
 Deeper ponds will help ensure your fish remain warm and happy in the winter.
 If you live in a colder climate, a depth of 2 feet is a good bet.
-The water at the bottom is always warmer than the top.
+The water at the bottom is always warmer than at the top.

 The best depth for your pond will vary from region to region.
-The average pond is about 65,91 cm long and holds about 100,000 litres of water.
+The average pond is about 65,91 cm long and holds about 100,000 liters of water.
 It is not uncommon for Japanese enthusiasts to have shallow ponds.

 There are many ponds out there, but choosing the best one for your koi might be a bit of a pain.
 The best way to go about this is to get the advice of a pro.
 They will have the knowledge and experience to guide you through the pitfalls of pond construction.
 If your budget allows, you may want to invest in a prefabricated pond.
-These are stocked with the best fish, and come with all the bells and whistles.
+These are stocked with the best fish and come with all the bells and whistles.
 They also have the benefit of being premade, which saves you from the snags that accompany building your own pond.

 The bottom line is that the best pond for your koi is the one that’s right for your family.
-With a little planning and consideration, your pond can be the centerpiece of your back yard.
+With a little planning and consideration, your pond can be the centerpiece of your backyard.